fedgut/Dog-care-services-API/README.md

 ```

 Install [httpie](https://httpie.org/)
-Don't know where to [start?
-Using httpie](https://httpie.org/docs#usage)
+Don't know where to [start using httpie?](https://httpie.org/docs#usage)

 #### Signup

-The following command will create and log in a new user in the database, fill in your name, email, and password
+The following command will create an login a new user in the database, fill in your name, email and password

 ```bash
 $ http :3000/signup name=Eduardo email=eduardo@email.com password=foobar password_confirmation=foobar